evgeniy-it/widget-bundle/README.md

 ### Simple widget

-This widget just render setting variables into specified template.
+This widget just renders setting variables into specified template.
 If template is not specified it will render only option `&content`.
 You can specify template as well.
 Whether specify template as link or as string.

 #####Example: